akram-hossain2/ass-08/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts : Fake Store

-In the project directory, you can run:
+In the project directory, you can run: https://cheery-sunshine-593985.netlify.app

 ### `npm start`